What Essential Roofing Warranties to Consider When Hiring a Contractor in Eugene, OR?

 Manufacturer’s Warranty

-manufacturer’s warranty covers roofing materials from factory defects or premature wear and tear.
+A manufacturer’s warranty covers roofing materials from factory defects or premature wear and tear.
 Different materials have different coverage lengths:

 What’s Not Covered?